-This program provides students with the theoretical and practical training to perform most basic welding techniques.
-At the completion of the program, students will be eligible to test for welding tickets based on their level of expertise.
+Students are provided with the theoretical and practical training to perform most basic welding techniques.
+At the completion of the program, students are eligible to test for welding tickets based on their level of expertise.
 It is expected that most of the graduates will be prepared to enter the workforce as a Welder following the successful completion of this program.

-Students will be exposed to topics including health and safety, blueprint reading and sketching, applied math, communication, shielded metal arc welding, gas metal arc welding, introduction to computers, and all position pipe welding.
+Students are exposed to topics including health and safety, blueprint reading and sketching, applied math, communication, shielded metal arc welding, gas metal arc welding, introduction to computers, and all position pipe welding.